-Since 2006, I have served as Director of Urban Studies and Associate Professor of Politics & International Relations at Wheaton College.
-Since joining the faculty at Wheaton, I have taught various courses in environmental politics and policy, urban politics, and ethics.
+I currently serve as Director of Urban Studies and Associate Professor of Politics & International Relations at Wheaton College.
+I have taught various courses in environmental politics and policy, urban politics, and ethics.

 For the 2012-2013 academic year, I was appointed as a Senior Fellow at the University of Chicago's Martin Marty Center for the Advanced Study of Religion.